Scalable Quantum Memory Development

 Advanced electron microscopy and first-principles calculations reveal atomic motifs at the oxidized surface of superconducting tantalum film.

-Advancing variational quantum algorithms on NISQ devices
+Advancing variational quantum algorithms on NISQ devices.

 Studying the formation dynamics of divacancy spin qubits in 4H-SiC using high-resolution synthesis and strain imaging.